turingschool/curriculum/source/topics/debugging/debugging.markdown

 Check that it looks good after half the iterations, and then half again, etc.

+### Follow the Code Down

+TODO: FILL ME IN!!!

 ### Extract And Validate Small Ideas

 Have a big piece of code that you're pretty much able to reason about, but there's one small chunk in there that you're not sure about?

-Take that small chunk out and make sure you understand it independently of the context that it is being evalutated in.
+Take that small chunk out and make sure you understand it independently of the context that it is being evaluated in.

 For example, [this code](https://github.com/JoshCheek/seeing_is_believing/blob/b9fef0a564eb44412ff34b0e1b7c2cca8828c987/lib/seeing_is_believing/binary/align_line.rb) has a lot of context necessary to see if it works.